Dotunj/pvent/README.md

 ##  Pvent

-Pvent is a CLI tool for sending events across different message brokers.
-At the moment, only Google Pub/Sub, Kafka, Amazon SQS and RabbitMQ are supported.
+Pvent is a powerful and flexible CLI tool designed for sending events seamlessly across multiple message brokers.
+It simplifies event-driven communication by providing a unified interface for interacting with different messaging systems.
+Currently, Pvent supports Google Pub/Sub, Kafka, Amazon SQS, and RabbitMQ, making it a valuable tool for developers working with distributed systems and microservices.

+With Pvent, users can easily publish and manage events across these platforms without needing to switch between different SDKs or APIs.
+Whether you are integrating with cloud-based messaging services or on-premise brokers, Pvent offers a streamlined experience for efficient event transmission.
+Future updates aim to expand support for additional message brokers, enhancing its versatility even further.

 ### Installation
 To install Pvent using homebrew, you can run the following commands: